INSTRUCTIONS FOR GRANT APPLICANTS

 CV and list of publications

-PLAN FOR A PHD PROJECT
+PLAN FOR A DOCTORAL THESIS PROJECT

 If applying for funding for a PhD project, a separate progress plan of the PhD work must be attached to the application.
 The maximum length of the plan is two pages and it is to describe the content and structure of the thesis, the progress of studies, a publication plan, work schedule and a realistic estimated completion time.
 We will commit to funding a thesis for a maximum of 4 years (a new commencing project) or a minimum of 2 years (the project is less than halfway).
 We do not fund the finalization of theses.
 The thesis plan must correspond to the duration of the grant that is sought.